Bhakti Marga (organisation): History

 Bhakti Marga means "Path of Devotion".
 Hari means 'God' (more specifically Vishnu), Bhakta means 'devotees' and Sampradaya means 'lineage of teachings'.
-The sampradaya has been viewed as a combination of the teachings of various vedantic saints, such as Mahavatar Babaji,Ramanujacharya and Chaitanya Mahaprabhu, including other Hindu denominations.
-The central teaching of the sampradaya, also known as the siddhanta, is the Tadatmya Vedanta, which was established by Vishwananda.
+The sampradaya has been viewed as a combination of the teachings of various vedantic saints, such as Mahavatar Babaji, Ramanujacharya and Chaitanya Mahaprabhu, including other Hindu denominations.

 Vishwananada receives the title Mahamandaleshwara by Nirmohi Akhada, which makes him the second guru outside of India to be awarded the title.

 Vishwananda arrived in the West in the year of 2004 and settled in a house in Steffenshof, Germany, with a small group of followers.
-The group held their activities at a center in the Hunsrück region (Steffenshof), but later became inadequate to contain them as the followers grew in numbers.
+The group held their activities at a center in the Hunsrück region (Steffenshof), but this later became inadequate to contain them as the followers grew in numbers.
 The members then found a new place – an old conference center equipped with facilities including seminar rooms, guest rooms and swimming pool.
 The center was later converted into a temple.
 He later established the organisation on 13 June 2005 at the age of 27.
-He began the movement by travelling the world to give darshans, lead pilgrimages, build communities, and to initiate monks into the Bhakti Marga spiritual lineage.
-The first Bhakti Marga ashram, Shree Peetha Nilaya, opened to the public in 2013 in Heidenrod, Germany.
-Following Paramahamsa Vishwananda's lead, additional ashrams have been built by the organization's swamis around the world such as ashrams in India (Vrindavan), Latvia (Riga) and Russia (Moscow).
-According to a report of the Portuguese national newspaper TVI, meetings are held in those ashrams to study sacred scriptures, sing mantras, songs and carry out other spiritual practices. in each place of worship, hundreds of people are reported to find meaning and a more elevated life purpose.

 By 2018, the movement claimed that it had between 30 and 50 centers or temples worldwide, some of which were rather small.
 This number soon increased, with the movement being present in over 80 countries by 2020.
 By the end of 2022 the organisation had around 10,000 followers.
 By the end of 2023, Bhakti Marga experienced an increase of up to around 50,000 followers, which included 450 initiated male and female Brahmacharis, as well as more than 50 male and female Swamis and Rishis.
-Bhakti Marga and its guru, Paramahamsa Vishwananda were the first non-Indian disciples allowed to join India’s official Kumbh Mela Shahi Sangam bathing procession of Sadhus and Akharas.
+Vishwananda was the first non-Indian guru with foreign disciples allowed to join India's official Kumbh Mela Shahi Sangam bathing procession of Sadhus and Akharas.

 The first version of the logo of Bhakti Marga featured the Hindu 'Om' alongside symbols from Abrahamic traditions, including a cross, a small Islamic crescent, and the Star of David.
 This design has since been replaced by a logo depicting a white horse rearing from a lotus.
 According to Martin J. Haigh, the new symbol resonates with themes of transformation and new beginnings, and signifies the anticipated arrival of Kalki, the 10th, prophesied avatar of Sri Vishnu.

+In Portugal, in March 2024, another ashram of Bhakti Marga, Ashram Pundarikaksha Rukmini Dham, was inaugurated in Cercal, Cadaval, serving as the organization's headquarters in Portugal, with five other temples located in Lisbon, Porto, Braga, Viseu, and Caranguejeira (previously there was another one also in Leiria).
+In line with its mission of service and ecological awareness, Bhakti Marga launched the "Plantar Amor" initiative, planting 108 native trees on December 6 as part of its second edition; more than 200 trees have already been planted, with a goal to surpass 1,000, emphasizing ecosystem service as a core value.